coder-shanks/freeCodeCamp/guide/english/computer-science/data-structures/queues/index.md

 4. Size / Count - Returns the number of elements currently present in the queue.
 5. IsEmpty - Check whether the queue is empty or not.

+Adding an element to a queue is called as enqueue and removing it is called as dequeue.
+Queue is a data structure where the order of elements is preserverd.

 Implementation of a queue is possible using either arrays or linked lists.
 The following is a simple array implementation of the queue data structure with its most common operations.

 ```JavaScript